ringlej/ptxdist/doc/dev_manual.rst

 we should check our network connection, proxy setup or if the given URL in use is correct.

-Note: Sometimes we do not know the content of all the other variables in the rule file.
+.. note:: Sometimes we do not know the content of all the other variables in the rule file.
 To get an idea what content a variable has, we can ask PTXdist about it:

 ::